 What the Game’s Been Missing

 Even when the above three types of data are combined, insurers still don’t have the complete picture.
 Think of the organization applying for cyber insurance as if it were you applying for personal health insurance.
 Contextual information is the neighborhood you live in and your living situation, the survey is “How’s your diet?
 Feeling okay?” and external testing is banging on your knee a couple times to test your reflexes.
 What we’re missing is what’s happening inside.

-UpGuard bases its CSTAR calculations on thorough internal configuration and vulnerability scans of the devices and servers that run your business.
+UpGuard bases its CSR calculations on thorough internal configuration and vulnerability scans of the devices and servers that run your business.

-The wheel and accompanying menus around your CSTAR score allow you to drill down into the factors that constitute the total score.
-There are no secret attributes or guesswork when it comes to determining your CSTAR rating—your executive team can view the dashboard at any time and understand exactly which aspects of your infrastructure contribute to your risk rating, enabling you to make smart decisions about how to manage your risk going forward.
-This is complete visibility from the 30,000-foot view of the organization as a whole, all the way down into the individual configurations of every device under your purview.
+The wheel and accompanying menus around your CSR score allow you to drill down into the factors that constitute the total score.
+There are no secret attributes or guesswork when it comes to determining your CSR—your executive team can view the dashboard at any time and understand exactly which aspects of your infrastructure contribute to your risk rating, enabling you to make smart decisions about how to manage your risk going forward.
+This is complete visibility from the 30,000-foot view of the organization as a whole, all the way down into the individual configurations of every device under your preview.

 A “group diff” identifying anomalies across many servers at once

 The threat landscape has changed, and businesses must be vigilant in preventing unplanned outages and data breaches that could stop business in its tracks.
-UpGuard's CSTAR is the only scoring mechanism of its kind—one which evaluates your infrastructure from the inside out.
-See how it works and get started today—your first 10 monitored devices are free for life.
+UpGuard's CSR is the only scoring mechanism of its kind—one which evaluates your infrastructure from the inside out.
+See how it works and get started today.